Deltares-research/urbanwb/docs/urbanwb_overview.rst

 Transpiration of plants (root zone water uptake) is modelled as the product of potential evapotranspiration for reference crop and transpiration reduction coefficient.
 Transpiration reduction coefficient is a concept from the literature [Feddes]_.
-Figure below shows how the transpiration reduction factor (i.e. so called water stress coefficient in [Dejongvanlier]_, figure also copied from this reference) is related to soil water pressure head. h = relative root zone storage = moisture content / moisture content at equilibrium.
+Figure below shows how the transpiration reduction factor (i.e. so called water stress coefficient in [Dejongvanlier]_, figure :numref:`F5` also copied from this reference) is related to soil water pressure head. h = relative root zone storage = moisture content / moisture content at equilibrium.
 In the range between :math:`h_3` (reduction point) and :math:`h_2` (field capacity), root water uptake is optimal, so :math:`\alpha_{rw}=1`.
 When :math:`h < h_3`, :math:`\alpha_{rw}` linearly reduces to zero at :math:`h_4` (fully saturated).
 The threshold pressure :math:`h_3` increases with potential transpiration rates, i.e. daily crop-evaporation.
-For low potential transpiration rate, the threshold pressure :math:`h_{3l}` is lower than the threshold pressure :math:`h_3h` at high potential transpiration rate.
-Simplifications are made here to calculate daily crop-evaporation values.
-For hourly case, instead of using sum of 24 hour evaporation on specified day (daily value), we use hourly evaporation divided by :math:`2\Delta t (i.e. 2\times\frac{1}{24})` since it is assumed crop-evaporation occur only during daytime.
+For low potential transpiration rate, the threshold pressure :math:`h_{3l}` is lower than the threshold pressure :math:`h_{3h}` at high potential transpiration rate.
+Computational simplifications are made here to calculate daily crop-evaporation values.
+For hourly case, instead of using sum of 24 hour evaporation on that specified day (daily value), we use hourly evaporation divided by :math:`2\Delta t (i.e. 2\times\frac{1}{24})` since it is assumed crop-evaporation occur only during daytime.

+.. _F5:
 .. figure:: _build/_images/transpiration.jpg
     :width: 600px
     :height: 300px